arduino/docs-content/content/arduino-cloud/06.features/02.cloud-scheduler/cloud-scheduler.md

 ## Conclusion

-The scheduler is yet another amazing Arduino IoT Cloud feature that allows you to control the future.
+The scheduler is yet another amazing Arduino Cloud feature that allows you to control the future.
 In this tutorial, we used **just one scheduler**, but you might just as easily create 10 schedulers that can perform actions automatically.
 This makes it an ideal building block for IoT projects.